Efficient Cross-Validation for Sparse Linear Regression: Introduction

 \subsection{Literature Review}

-Our work falls at the intersection of three areas of the optimization literature.
-First, hyperparameter selection techniques for optimizing the performance of a machine learning model by selecting hyperparameters that perform well on a validation set.
-Second, bilevel approaches that reformulate and solve hyperparameter selection problems as bilevel problems.
-Finally, perspective reformulation techniques for mixed-integer problems with logical constraints{, as discussed above.} To put our contributions into context, we now review {the two remaining} areas of the literature.
+Our work falls at the intersection of three areas of the optimization literature: {(i)} hyperparameter selection techniques for optimizing the performance of a machine learning model by selecting hyperparameters that perform well on a validation set, {(ii)} bilevel approaches that reformulate and solve hyperparameter selection problems as bilevel problems, and {(iii)} perspective reformulation techniques for mixed-integer problems with logical constraints{, as discussed above.} To put our contributions into context, we now review {the two remaining} areas of the literature.

-\paragraph{Hyperparameter Selection Techniques for Machine Learning Problems:} A wide variety of hyperparameter selection techniques have been proposed for machine learning problems such as sparse regression, {including grid search \citep[][]{larochelle2007empirical} as reviewed in Section \ref{sec:intro},} {and random search \citep[cf.][]{bergstra2012random}.} In random search, we let $\mathcal{L}$ be a random sample from a space of valid hyperparameters, e.g., a uniform distribution over $[10^{-3}, 10^3] \times [p]$ for sparse regression.
+\paragraph{Hyperparameter Selection Techniques for Machine Learning Problems:} A wide variety of hyperparameter selection techniques have been proposed for machine learning problems such as sparse regression, {including grid search \citep[][]{larochelle2007empirical} as reviewed in Section \ref{sec:intro},} {and random search \citep[cf.][]{bergstra2012random}.} In random search, we let $\mathcal{L}$ be a random sample from a space of valid hyperparameters, e.g., a uniform distribution over $[10^{-4}, 10^4] \times [p]$ for sparse regression.
 Remarkably, in settings with many hyperparameters, random search usually outperforms grid search for a given budget on the number of training problems that can be solved, because validation functions often have a lower effective dimension than the number of hyperparameters present in the model \citep[][]{bergstra2012random}.
 However, grid search remains competitive for problems with a small number of hyperparameters, such as sparse regression.